Trinity College Dublin

 International & Comparative Law - LLM

-The programme offers a rich and diverse array of modules taught by experts in the fields of international and comparative law which can be tailored according to students’ interests.
+The LL.M. programme in International and Comparative Law offers students a valuable opportunity to develop this understanding.
+The programme offers a rich and diverse array of modules taught by experts in the fields of international and comparative law.
 Students develop their legal knowledge and advanced legal skills in these fields but also gain a deeper insight into law and legal practice in its evolving international context.

 Is This Course For Me?